Why Shame Won’t Help You Change Your Habits

 By Susan David

 Many of us want to change our habits.
 Yet few are able to parlay that desire into tangible transformation.
-Maybe that’s where you are: knowing there’s something in your life or some behavior that you’d like to adjust, but struggling to understand why you’re not following through.
+Maybe that’s where you are: knowing there’s a behavior in your life that you’d like to shift but struggling to understand why your attempts at habit change never seem to stick.

-Here are three questions you can ask to more successfully move toward the future you want.
+Here are three questions to help you move closer to the future you want.

-2. Where is my motivation to change this habit coming from?
-Is your spouse or friend pushing you to make a lifestyle change?
+2. Where is my motivation coming from?
+Is your spouse or friend pressuring you to make a lifestyle change?
 Or is the desire for transformation coming from inside yourself?
 Taking good advice is an important life skill, but successful change usually emerges from internal aspiration, not external pressure.

 3. Is this habit change connected to one of my values?
-Even when external pressure is based on the best of intentions, it can be hard to enact changes from the outside if they are not connected to our own values, but rather the value systems of others.
-Consider whether any of your own values are connected to the habit in question.
+It’s a lot more difficult to enact changes in our lives if they are connected to the values of others rather than our own.
+Consider which (if any) of your values are related to the habit in question.

-By asking yourself why you want to make a change, you’ll be able to figure out whether it’s a “have-to” goal (something others are pressuring you to do) or a “want-to” goal (something you want for yourself).
-A “want-to” goal will make you feel self-motivated.
+By better understanding why you want to make a change, you’ll be able to figure out whether it’s a “have-to” goal (something others are pressuring you to do) or a “want-to” goal (something you want for yourself).

-A “have-to” can become a “want-to” if you find a way to connect it to your values.
-Perhaps you’re finding it hard to motivate yourself to spend more time outside—you’re just a homebody at heart.
-Maybe, though, it is important to you to strengthen your relationship with your little nephew, and he’s sent you his baseball game schedule for the season.
-Suddenly the same habit (spending time outdoors) becomes more enticing because it contains an opportunity to connect to one of your values (quality family time), not someone else’s.
+A “have-to” can become a “want-to” if you connect it to your values.
+Perhaps you’re struggling to spend more time outside but you realize that you do value strengthening your relationship with your nephew, who recently sent you his baseball game schedule for the season.
+Suddenly the habit of spending time outdoors becomes more enticing because it contains an opportunity to connect to one of your values (quality family time).
 (If you want to learn more about “want-to” goals and “have-to” goals, check out Chapter 7 in Emotional Agility.)

-Final tip: a little warning about positive visualizations.
-Pop psychology books often tout the power of visualizing your goals.
-If you imagine success, the theory goes, you’re more likely to attain it.
+Final tip: Pop psychology books often tout the power of visualization, suggesting that if you imagine success, you’re more likely to attain it.
 But research suggests that indulging in too much positive visualization can actually make you less likely to succeed.
 It’s almost like your brain gets tricked into believing you’ve already achieved the goal.
-Instead of inspiring you to move forward, the act of visualizing can dampen your motivation.

-The key is balance.
-Think about the future that you want for yourself, then think through the process of getting there.
+Instead, strive for balance.
+Think about the future you want for yourself and the process of getting there.
 Imagine how great you’ll feel when you achieve your goal and consider any roadblocks that may arise.
 Don’t settle for daydreaming.
-Make a plan, list the steps that will take you where you want to be, and start working on the first one.
+Make a plan and start working on the first step.

 post by